yabbasi31415/tcp_server_demo/README.md

   - cmake ..
   - make
   - ./async_server

+* Wait time between read and write set to 3 seconds.
+Change the macro `WAIT_TIME_SECONDS` value to set a new wait time.

 * In a new terminal, start a telnet client application
   - telnet 127.0.0.1 1234 (the IP and port are set in async_server.cpp file)